DuMont Television Network: Decline and the end of the network

 Realizing that ABC had more resources than they could even begin to match, DuMont officials were receptive to a merger offer from ABC.
 Goldenson quickly brokered a deal with Ted Bergmann, DuMont's managing director, under which the merged network would have been called "ABC-DuMont" until at least 1958 and would have honored all of DuMont's network commitments.
-In return, DuMont would get $5 million in cash, guaranteed advertising time for DuMont sets and a secure future for its staff.
-A merged ABC-DuMont would have been a colossus rivaling CBS and NBC, as it would have owned stations in five of the six largest U.S. television markets (excluding only Philadelphia) as well as ABC's radio network.
-It also would have inherited DuMont's de facto monopoly in Pittsburgh and would have been one of two networks to have full ownership of a station in the nation's capital (the other being NBC).
-However, it would have had to sell a New York station – either DuMont's WABD or ABC flagship WJZ-TV (channel 7, now WABC-TV), probably the former.
+In return, DuMont would get $5 million in cash, guaranteed advertising time for DuMont sets, and a secure future for its staff.

+A merged ABC-DuMont would have been an entity rivaling CBS and NBC, as it would have owned stations in five of the six largest U.S. television markets (excluding only Philadelphia) as well as ABC's radio network.
+It also would have inherited DuMont's de facto monopoly in Pittsburgh and would have been one of two networks, along with NBC, to have full ownership of a station in the nation's capital.
+However, it would have had to sell a New York station – either DuMont's WABD or ABC's flagship WJZ-TV (channel 7, now WABC-TV), probably the former.
 It also would have had to sell two other stations – most likely ABC's two smallest O&Os, WXYZ-TV in Detroit and KGO-TV in San Francisco (both broadcasting on channel 7) – to get under the FCC's limit of five stations per owner.

 However, Paramount vetoed the plan almost out of hand due to antitrust concerns.
-A few months earlier, the FCC had ruled that Paramount controlled DuMont, and there were still some questions about whether UPT had really separated from Paramount.
+A few months earlier, the FCC had ruled that Paramount controlled DuMont, and there still were some questions about whether UPT had really separated from Paramount.

 With no other way to readily obtain cash, DuMont sold WDTV to Westinghouse for $9.75 million in late 1954, after Westinghouse decided to give public backing to the public interest groups for the channel 13 allocation in Pittsburgh, allowing the station to launch that spring as educational WQED.
 While this gave DuMont a short-term cash infusion, it eliminated the leverage the network had to get program clearances in other markets.
 Without its de facto monopoly in Pittsburgh, the company's advertising revenue shrank to less than half that of 1953.
 By February 1955, DuMont realized it could not continue as a television network.
 The decision was made to shut down network operations and operate WABD and WTTG as independent stations.